 I grew up in the summer camp world!
 My Grandparents started 2 camps in Northern Minnesota, so camp is in my DNA.
 I attended as a camper, counselor, leadership staff and was a Camp Director for 4 years.
 I have seen and experienced firsthand how important camps can be in the development of young people.
 I love being a part of providing a space for youth to grow, challenge themselves and create lifelong relationships with each other.
 When I’m not at camp I love exercising, downhill skiing and being a mom to my 3 young kids.

 I have spent my entire career working with youth in schools, at camps, and in sports programs.
-Before coming to Camp Fire Minnesota, I spent several years working at The Blake School in a variety of roles, including Day Camp Director and Director of Summer Programs.
-I started working with Camp Fire Minnesota seasonally as a Camper Care Coordinator and then joined the team year-round in September of 2020.
+Before coming to Camp Fire Minnesota, I spent several years working at a local independent school in a variety of roles, including Day Camp Director and Director of Summer Programs.
+I started working with Camp Fire Minnesota seasonally and then joined the team year-round in September of 2020.
 I truly believe that camp is a magical place for young people – a safe space that allows kids to be themselves, think creatively, take risks, and develop lasting, meaningful friendships.
-When I’m not at camp, I enjoy playing and coaching hockey, hiking on the North Shore, and spending time with my family, puppy, and two fluffy cats.
+When I’m not at camp, I enjoy playing hockey, hiking on the North Shore, and spending time with my family, puppy, and two fluffy cats.

 Ask me about: School break and summer camp offerings, how to register for camp programs, and Camp Fire Minnesota’s robust scholarship program!